Hamas rocket expert killed in Syria, Hezbollah man killed in Lebanon

 Almost 59,000 people have been injured, a statement added.
 Within the last 24 hours, 249 people had been killed in Israeli attacks in the coastal strip and around 70% of those killed are said to be women and children.
 The figures cannot be independently verified.

-Israel meanwhile assumes that 136 hostages are still being held in the Gaza Strip and 25 of them are probably no longer alive, an Israeli government spokeswoman announced.
+Israel meanwhile assumes that 136 hostages are still being held in the Gaza Strip and 25 of them are probably no longer alive, an Israeli government spokeswoman said.

 The hostages also include the bodies of two soldiers kidnapped during the last major Gaza war in 2014, as well as two other Israelis who have been held in the coastal strip since then.